Jacky Cupit

-Jacky Douglas Cupit (born February 1, 1938) is an American professional golfer who has played on both the PGA Tour and the Senior PGA Tour (now known as the Champions Tour).
+Jacky Douglas Cupit (born February 1, 1938) is an American professional golfer who has played on both the PGA Tour and the Senior PGA Tour.

-Born and raised in Longview in the piney woods of east Texas, Cupit attended the University of Houston.
-As a member of the Cougars golf team, he earned All-American honors in 1959 and 1960, turned pro in 1960, and joined the PGA Tour in 1961.
+Early life and amateur career

+Cupit was born and raised in Longview, Texas.
 His older brother, Buster, was a professional golfer who played mainly in Texas and Oklahoma.

+Cupit attended the University of Houston.
+As a member of the Cougars golf team, he earned All-American honors in 1959 and 1960.

+Professional career

+In 1960, Cupit turned pro.
+He joined the PGA Tour the following year.